 Bill is a “Seasider”, who lives in the village of Seaview on Mockhorn Bay overlooking the barrier islands - and has a passion for boating and exploring the numerous waterways of the Eastern Shore.

 Our dedicated staff is ready to serve your family, whether it’s time to sell, or time to buy.
 When you need more than a real estate agent, when you need a true professional dedicated to assisting you in achieving your real estate goals, we stand ready to serve.

 SALT GROVE POINT on Cherrystone creek at Eyrehall Creek.
 A spectacular deep water peninsula with an island like marina and home site, for use as yacht haven, premiere aquaculture and shellfish landing, or extraordinary recreational marine compound.
-Follow the causeway past the home site out to the point which includes a custom crafted historic restoration of traditional building with shellfish packing room and beautiful upstairs oyster watch house with full bath overlooking multiple boat slips, and a deep water wharf suitable for a yacht basin.
-Includes an on site boat launch ramp, a 40'x60'concrete pad for a water dependent/use building, an 18'x30' foundation for other water dependent structure/building, landscaped clamshell parking lot, small one room office building.
+Follow the causeway out to the point which includes a custom crafted historic restoration of traditional building with shellfish packing room and beautiful upstairs oyster watch house with full bath overlooking multiple boat slips, and a deep water wharf suitable for a yacht basin.
+Includes an on site boat launch ramp, a 40'x60'concrete pad with utilities ready for a primary residence, an 18'x30' foundation for other water dependent structure/building, landscaped clamshell parking lot, small one room office building.
 Minnow farm tenant on year to year lease.
 See Misc Docs & Video Tour link.